canonical/praecepta/README.md

 ## The Canonical Style GitHub action

-This repository also includes a file, `action.yml`, which is the basis of a GitHub action to be used to automatically run Vale checks on incoming pull requests.
+This repository also includes a file, `action.yml`, which is the basis of a GitHub action to automatically run Vale checks on incoming pull requests.

-### Using the Github action in a workflow
+### Using the GitHub action in a workflow

 Your repository can make use of the action in a workflow.
 An example workflow is included in this repository and is demonstrated here.
-Note that the stle guide action is merely part of a functioning workflow.
+Note that the style guide action is merely part of a functioning workflow.

 ```yaml
 on: [pull_request]